bburns/psimPython/README.md

 ### Programming

-- try structuring a Python project by breaking it down into smaller files
+- structure a Python project by breaking it down into smaller modules
-- define some tests to make sure program is working as expected
+- define tests to make sure program math is working as expected
 - set up continuous integration to run tests while developing
+- use venv or conda environment
+- use Docker to publish?
 - maintain minimal contact between modules [currently passing things through namespaces - better way? define fns?]
 - make realtime charts and visualizations
 - export trajectory data and display in other programs
-- try pypy for speed?
+- try pypy for speed
 - reimplement in Julia and compare speed
-- reimplement in JavaScript with visualizations
+- reimplement in JavaScript with visualizations and compare speed

 ## Experiments